Apples & Apples

 March 24, 2022

 Are all Floating Floors the same?
 The short answer to this question is no!
-Some people refer to all flooring that is not glued down as “floating floors”.
-Many assume
+Many assume floating floors are all laminate and never timber.
+At PFC we install both timber

 Are all Floating Floors the same?
 The short answer to this question is no!
-Some people refer to all flooring that is not glued down as “floating floors”.
-Many assume
+Many assume floating floors are all laminate and never timber.
+At PFC we install both timber

 The short answer to this question is no!

-Some people refer to all flooring that is not glued down as “floating floors”.
 Many assume floating floors are all laminate and never timber.
-PFC installs both timber and laminate using the floating installation process.
+At PFC we install both timber and laminate using the floating installation process.

 Q. Are all Brands of Floating floors the same?